visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    The Turn functions are provided to simplify the removal of material or domain subsets.
-Instead of creating a SILRestriction object, you can use the Turn functions to turn materials or domains on or off.
-The TurnDomainsOn function turns domains on.
-All of the Turn functions have three possible argument lists.
-When you do not provide any arguments, the function applies to all subsets in the SIL so if you called the TurnDomainsOn function with no arguments, all domains would be turned on.
-All functions can also take a string argument, which is the name of the set to modify.
-For example, you could turn on domain 0 by calling the TurnDomainsOn with a single argument of "domain0" (or the appropriate set name).
-All of the Turn functions can also be used to modify more than one set if you provide a tuple of set names.
-After you use the Turn functions to change the SIL restriction, you might want to call the ListMaterials or ListDomains functions to make sure that the SIL restriction was actually modified.
+    The TurnXXXOn|Off functions are provided to simplify the inclusion or exclusion of material or domain subsets.
+Instead of manipulating a SILRestriction object, you can use the TurnXXXOn|Off functions to turn materials or domains on or off.
+The TurnXXXOn function turns materials or domains on.
+All of the TurnXXXOn|Off functions have three possible argument lists.
+When you do not provide any arguments, the function applies to all subsets.
+For example, TurnMaterialsOn() with no arguments, turns all materials on.
+All TurnXXXOn|Off functions can also take a single string as an argument, which is the name of the set to modify.
+All of the TurnXXXOn|Off functions can also be used to modify more than one set by providing a tuple of set names.
+After you use the TurnXXXOn|Off functions, it might be useful to call the ListMaterials or ListDomains functions to confirm the functions had the intended effect.

 **Example:**